python-hyper/hyper/README.rst

 Versions
 ========

-``hyper`` provides support for draft 16 of the HTTP/2 draft specification and draft 9 of the HPACK draft specification.
+``hyper`` provides support for drafts 14, 15, and 16 of the HTTP/2 draft
+specification and draft 9 of the HPACK draft specification.
 As further drafts are released, ``hyper`` will be updated to support them.

 Compatibility
 =============